-- In this mode, the openSPOT3 broadcasts its own Wi-Fi network called openSPOT3 AP, indicated by white LED.
-You can connect to this network using your browser device (phone/tablet/computer). - Make sure you place your browser device close to the openSPOT3 during this time. - The initialization setup will pop up, where you can select the country of operation and configure a Wi-Fi network for the openSPOT3 to connect to.
-If the initialization setup won't open automatically, then you can open it by entering http://192.168.99.1/ into the web browser while your browser device is connected to the Wi-Fi network openSPOT3 AP.
-Note that this address is only active while the openSPOT3 is in AP mode, indicated by white status LED. - Make sure you've entered the Wi-Fi password case sensitive.

-- After you've chosen the Wi-Fi network and entered the password, the openSPOT3 stops broadcasting its own Wi-Fi network and starts connecting to the selected network.
-At that moment, your browser device (phone/tablet/computer) will disconnect from the openSPOT3's network.
-What you have to do now is to connect to the exact same Wi-Fi network with your browser device as you've configured for the openSPOT3. - If you have WEP encryption on your router, then make sure the password is in ASCII, not hex.
-The openSPOT3 only supports ASCII WEP passwords.
-The best is to switch the encryption to WPA2 or WPA because it's much safer. - Make sure you have enabled 2.4GHz Wi-Fi, not just 5GHz. - Place the openSPOT3 close to the Wi-Fi router. - Make sure the Wi-Fi bandwith is set to max.
+- In this mode, the openSPOT4 broadcasts its own Wi-Fi network called openSPOT4 AP, indicated by white LED.
+You can connect to this network using your browser device (phone/tablet/computer). - Make sure you place your browser device close to the openSPOT4 during this time. - The initialization setup will pop up, where you can select a Wi-Fi network for the openSPOT4 to connect to.
+If the initialization setup won't open automatically, then you can open it by entering http://192.168.99.1/ into the web browser while your browser device is connected to the Wi-Fi network openSPOT4 AP.
+Note that this address is only active while the openSPOT4's AP mode is enabled, indicated by white Status LED. - Make sure you've entered the Wi-Fi password case sensitive. - After you've chosen the Wi-Fi network and entered the password, the openSPOT4 starts connecting to the selected network, and indicates the result of the process on the web interface.
+If it has been connected, click on the Next button on the Connected page.
+At that moment, your browser device (phone/tablet/computer) will disconnect from the openSPOT4's Wi-Fi AP network.
+What you have to do now is to connect to the exact same Wi-Fi network with your browser device as you've configured for the openSPOT4. - Make sure you have enabled 2.4GHz Wi-Fi, not just 5GHz. - Place the openSPOT4 close to the Wi-Fi router. - Make sure the Wi-Fi bandwith is set to max.
 20Mhz in the Wi-Fi router (see explanation here). - If it still does not work, try switching Wi-Fi channel on your Wi-Fi router.
 Only channels 1, 6 or 11 should be used (see explanation here).

-You can also find more information on the Connecting the openSPOT3 to a Wi-Fi network page on the steps required to set up the openSPOT3's Wi-Fi connection.
+You can also find more information on the Connecting the openSPOT4 to a Wi-Fi network page on the steps required to set up the openSPOT4's Wi-Fi connection.

-The status LED is green/yellow
+The Status LED is green/yellow

-Green/yellow LED means the openSPOT3 is connected to the configured Wi-Fi network and it is standing by (the Null connector is active).
+Green/yellow LED means the openSPOT4 is connected to the configured Wi-Fi network and it is standing by (the Null connector is active).

-What you have to do is to connect your browser device (phone/tablet/computer) to the exact same Wi-Fi network as you've configured for the openSPOT3 and use SharkRF Link to open its web interface.
+What you have to do is to connect your browser device (phone/tablet/computer) to the exact same Wi-Fi network as you've configured for the openSPOT4 and use SharkRF Link to open its web interface.
 If it does not work, then make sure Wi-Fi client isolation is turned off in your Wi-Fi router's settings.